fanbyprinciple/intandlearn/Readme.md

 ## I code most of the in p5.js web editor so hopefully it still works while you are watching this

+On hiatus as I am currently followinggrokking deep learning.

 ______

 ## Demos